 If you already have a plain old kettle that you don’t want to change for a fancier one with a temperature control, you can use a separate tool for the job — a food thermometer.
 Actually, using a food thermometer may be an even more precise way of measuring the temperature of water, since, for example, most of the electric kettles just have temperature presets without letting you choose the exact temperature by a degree.
 A regular food thermometer that you use for meat or in the oven will do the trick, and I also find a great value in an infrared thermometer that allows you to not even touch the water and gives an instant value of the temperature.

 To me, a thermos or a vacuum flask is an indispensable companion for my mate.
 Yes, you can simply refill your mate straight from the kettle, but constantly reheating the water or running dozens of time to the fridge for ice-cold water for tereré is pain in the ass, and the quality of life that thermos offers to the mate experience makes it a crucial accessory, albeit objectively not a must-have.
 Plus, vacuum flask frees you from your kitchen where you would usually have your kettle or your fridge, and allows you to transport your mate, be it to the other room or to another country.
-Any thermos will do its job just fine, but since vacuum flasks are so loved my materos all around the world, there is a special thermos with a precision sprout made specifically for mate drinkers.
+Any thermos will do its job just fine, but since vacuum flasks are so loved my materos all around the world, there is a special thermos with a precision spout made specifically for mate drinkers.
 Even though thermos is not technically a must-have accessory, I would still strongly recommend getting it because of how much less cumbersome it makes the whole traditional mate or tereré ceremony.

 Have you already noticed how flimsy is the packaging of 99% of yerba mate brands?
 I constantly have to clean up my yerba mate shelf from accumulated dust and small leaves, and don’t even get me started on taking those bags on the go — it will guarantee to mess up your backpack!
-Luckily, the solution for that issue is yerbera, which is a container for storing yerba mate, usually made from tin with a sprout on top for dispensing yerba mate into the gourd.
+Luckily, the solution for that issue is yerbera, which is a container for storing yerba mate, usually made from tin with a spout on top for dispensing yerba mate into the gourd.
 If you take your mate outside the house or even travel with it, yerbera is a must — you’ll quickly forget about scattering yerba mate everywhere and solid tin walls of the container will protect yerba from bumping and popping on the road.
 Certain yerba mate brands are sometimes already being sold in yerbera, allowing you to reuse it after.

 Speaking of travel — if you want to take your mate on the go, especially for a long trip, a regular backpack might be less convenient than a special bag for all your yerba mate accessories — a matera.
 Matera allows for a convenient transportation of your gourds, bombillas, yerbera and thermos by having special pockets and sections that are designed specifically for yerba mate accessories.
 Right now you can find both more traditional and old-school leather materas, but also a more modern and stylish ones that look like a regular backpack or a handbag.